xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

-Notice that this is okay to do, as all rows in a given group have the same probability regardless of what is the probability of an individual element being faulty! **Assumption: Errors are randomly distributed across all elements with equal probability.** Also notice that we know for sure that there are not 4 nor 5 errors (as we would have observed a faulty element).
+Notice that this is okay to do, as all rows in a given group have the same probability regardless of what is the probability of an individual element being faulty! **Assumption: Errors are randomly distributed across all elements with equal probability.** Also notice that we know for sure that there are neither 4 nor 5 errors (as we would have observed a faulty element).

 Now we can start asking questions: